bogdansimion99/cs4245-project/docs/README.md

 ![VGG16 Architecture](./assets/VGG16-Architecture.png)

 ### Optical flow
 In the 2017 paper by Faulkner et al. they demonstrate that the inclusion of optical flow data increases their models' performance.
-The inclusion of motion information seems logically and empirically important for classification of tennis videos.
-However, the optical flow model FlowNet [^7] dates back to 2015 and is quite slow, not ideal for real-time calculation.
+The inclusion of motion information seems logical and empirically important for the classification of tennis videos.
+However, the optical flow model FlowNet [^7] dates back to 2015 and is quite slow, and not ideal for real-time calculation.
 Over the years much more efficient models have been created, namely PWC-net [^8] by Nvidia and RAFT [^9] are two strong competitors.
 We have opted to use the latter RAFT as there is an existing easy to use pretrained pytorch implementation.

 #### Two-Stream
 In addition to the pure optical flow model, Faulkner et al. also proposed a two-stream model, where a standard VGG16 model and an optical flow VGG16 model have their features joined as they are passed into the classifier part of VGG16.
 This model saw the greatest performance across the board, at the cost of doubling the number of parameters.